 Actions To Take After An Accident

-If you are the victim in a motorcycle accident, consider taking the following steps:
+If you are the victim of a motorcycle accident, consider taking the following steps:

-- Gather information about every vehicle and individual involved in the accident.
-If you are able, take pictures with your telephone and request contact information from witnesses.
-Be sure not to leave the scene of the accident prior the the arrival of law enforcement.
+- Gather information about every vehicle and individual involved in the accident – If you are able, take pictures with your telephone and request contact information from witnesses.
+Be sure not to leave the scene of the accident prior to the arrival of law enforcement.

 - Contact your insurance company and inform them of the incident.
 Again, provide general information, but refrain from any admission of guilt.

 - If contacted by the insurance company of another driver, refrain from making any statements or giving any interviews without the assistance of your attorney.
 Their goal is to gather information to use against you in paying your claim.
 One statement could make the difference in the payment of your claim.

 - Document the damages to your motorcycle by gathering estimates from reputable repair shops.

 - Maintain records of your lost time from work.

 - Maintain records of your medical expenses and treatments – Document your appointments, treatments, diagnosis and all costs associated with your care.
 Don’t assume that any document is too trivial.
 It is much better to have too much than not enough.
 Create a medical file and include such items as: